This section will highlight the biggest questions and most important information our community needs to know right now.

 Is a flu vaccination required in order to be on campus?

 Yes.
-All students, faculty and staff will be required, by November 20, to show proof that they have received an influenza vaccine.
-Details about the vaccination requirement and the process for obtaining the vaccine will be shared with the university community before the start of the fall semester.
+All students, faculty and staff who are physically present on campus will be required to receive an influenza vaccine.
+Details about the vaccination requirement and the process for obtaining the vaccine will be shared directly with the university community.
 Flu vaccines will be provided free of charge.

 How will the university decide whether to remain fully or partially open?

 The university will operate under an alert level system that uses four levels to indicate the severity of COVID-19 transmission in the St. Louis region and/or on campus.
 These levels will determine the nature of campus operations.
 A COVID Monitoring Team has been established to oversee the implementation of the alert level system, which ranges from Very High Alert to Low Alert, depending on existing conditions.
 Learn more about the alert level system in the WashU Together Plan for Fall.

 How will I know what alert level the university is under at any given time?

 Check the home page of the WashU Together website to see the current alert level.

 Is the university taking any additional steps to clean and disinfect spaces and surfaces?